The trees in this grove are more than 3,000 years old, more than 50 feet around, and reach up over 300 feet seemingly to ... More

 Don't miss this special place!

-This school offers instruction in hiking, backpacking, and backcountry skiing; however, it is known for its rock climbing classes.
-Yosemite
+This school offers instruction in hiking, backpacking, and back country skiing, however it is primarily known for its rock climbing

-is a great place to learn to climb and many participants gain the skills needed to climb Half Dome ...
+classes.
+Yosemite is a great place to learn to climb and many participants gain the skills needed to climb ...